okalangkenneth/ELKv1/README.md

 ## Setting up Docker and running Elasticsearch and Kibana containers.

 Step 1: Install Docker.

 First, we need to install Docker.
 Docker provides a platform for developers and sysadmins to develop, ship, and run applications.
 You can download Docker from the official website here.

-Step 2: Run Elasticsearch and Kibana containers
+Step 2: Run Elasticsearch and Kibana containers.

 Next, we'll run Elasticsearch and Kibana containers using Docker Compose.
 Docker Compose is a tool for defining and running multi-container Docker applications.

 Create a new directory named ELKv1 in your project directory and create a new file named docker-compose.yml inside it.
 Then, copy the following code into docker-compose.yml: